yanjlee/sui_python_sdk/README.md

 this project can only use for some simple methods or transaction

-if you want to get more professional and complex methods or programmable transaction
+if you want to get more Professional，Constructable complex methods or Programmable Transaction

 please move here and use [pysui](https://github.com/FrankC01/pysui)